Suvomipic: Research

-As of June 2025, PP405 is in phase 2 clinical trials for treatment of alopecia.
+As of June 2025, suvomipic is in phase 2 clinical trials for treatment of alopecia.
 Two clinical trials have been completed, including a phase 1 trial and a phase 2a trial.
-There were initial concerns that PP405 might actually kill all hair follicles rather than promote hair growth, but its developers were pleased to find that this was not the case.
+There were initial concerns that suvomipic might actually kill all hair follicles rather than promote hair growth, but its developers were pleased to find that this was not the case.

 The effectiveness data for a phase 2a trial was released in June 2025.
-In this preliminary trial, 31% of men with "advanced baldness" or "a higher degree of hair loss" experienced an increase in hair density of 20% or more at the 8-week follow-up point subsequent to 4 weeks of PP405 treatment, whereas none of the men in the placebo group showed improvement.
+In this preliminary trial, 31% of men with "advanced baldness" or "a higher degree of hair loss" experienced an increase in hair density of 20% or more at the 8-week follow-up point subsequent to 4 weeks of suvomipic treatment, whereas none of the men in the placebo group showed improvement.
 Existing hair-loss drugs like minoxidil and finasteride are said to require months to produce any visible difference.
 The new hair growth was described as not being vellus hair, peach fuzz, or baby hair, but as being proper and thick terminal hair, and to have grown in previously bald areas.
 However, Pelage Pharmaceuticals declined to share before-and-after photos, citing regulations preventing them from doing so.
 Moreover, the trial was a short-term study that was primarily designed to assess safety and not efficacy.
 A three-month open-label extension of the phase 2a trial was subsequently completed and these data will be shared in 2026.
+Pelage Pharmaceuticals presented on suvomipic at the American Academy of Dermatology (AAD) Annual Meeting 2026 in March 2026, including disclosing some new phase 2a trial data, but did not provide the open-label extension data at this event.